eprev/eprev.org/_posts/2017-02-20-make-as-a-front-end-development-build-tool.md

 build-assets: clean-assets $(JS_ASSETS)
 {% endhighlight %}

-This looks similar to what we discussed earlier, I believe you don’t have problems understanding this.
+This is very similar to what we have done earlier to copy multiple JavaScript files.

 ### Watching for changes